felipefacundes/shell_utils/scripts/helps/markdowns/nouveau_nvk_zink.md

 # 💡 Pedagogical explanation:
 # mkinitcpio creates the initramfs image - a mini-system
-# that is loaded during boot.
+# that loads during boot.
 By including "nouveau" in
-# MODULES, we ensure the driver is loaded early in the
+# MODULES, we ensure the driver loads early in the
-# boot process, even before the main system.
+# boot process, before the main system.
 ```

 ### 🏗️ Step 4: Rebuild Initramfs